saikat495/socketdocs/docs/background/background.md

 {: .no_toc }

 {: .fs-26 .fw-100 }
-Socket network - A blockchain based decentralised social network built entirely on Trust and Faith {: note.}
+### Socket network - A blockchain based decentralised social network built entirely on Trust and Faith.
+{: note.}